swshinde/automotive-portfolio/README.md

 - Embedded Systems & CAN

 ## Projects (in progress)
-- Lane detection using OpenCV — coming August 2025
+- Lane detection using OpenCV â€” coming August 2026
-- BMS simulation in MATLAB/Simulink — coming September 2025
+- BMS simulation in MATLAB/Simulink â€” coming September 2026
-- CAN node on STM32 — coming October 2025
+- CAN node on STM32 â€” coming October 2026

 ## Connect
 - Reach me at: work.sws110@gmail.com